Protect your team's private chats – Introducing backup for Microsoft Teams Private Chat. Learn more

 Microsoft 365 retention policies help you to effectively manage your organizational data.
 Retention settings can be configured to retain data that is required to comply with your organization's internal policies, industry regulations, or legal requirements.
 Even though retention policies are not specifically designed for the purpose of backup and restore, they can be used to take a backup of your Teams data.

-To learn how to configure retention policies to back up Teams chat and channel messages, files shared in Teams, and Teams data stored in Exchange Online, read this article
+To learn how to configure retention policies to back up Teams chat and channel messages, files shared in Teams, and Teams data stored in Exchange Online, read this article.

 2.2.
 Backup Teams data using legal holds